 "With my Zinger Chair, I can go anywhere and everywhere I want!"
 More and more Americans are reaching the age where mobility is an everyday concern.
-Whether from an injury or from the aches and pains that come from getting older- getting around isn't as easy as it used to be.
+Whether from an injury or from the aches and pains that come from getting older-getting around isn't as easy as it used to be.
 You may have tried a power chair or a scooter.
 The Zinger is NOT a power chair or a scooter!
 The Zinger is quick and nimble, yet it is not prone to tipping like many scooters.
 Best of all, it weighs only 47.2 pounds and folds and unfolds with ease.
 You can take it almost anywhere, providing you with independence and freedom.
 I can now go places and do things that I wasn't able to go or do before.
 It has given me a new lease on life and I am so happy I found it! -Dana S., Texas Years of work by innovative engineers have resulted in a mobility device that's truly unique.
 They created a battery that provides powerful energy at a fraction of the weight of most batteries.
 The Zinger features two steering levers, one on either side of the seat.
 The user pushes both levers down to go forward, pulls them both up to brake, and pushes one while pulling the other to turn to either side.
 This enables great mobility, the ability to turn on a dime and to pull right up to tables or desks.
 The controls are right on the steering lever so it's simple to operate and its exclusive footrest swings out of the way when you stand up or sit down.
 With its rugged yet lightweight aluminum frame, the Zinger is sturdy and durable yet convenient and comfortable!
-What's more, it easily folds up for storage in a car seat or trunk- you can even gate-check it at the airport like a stroller.
+What's more, it easily folds up for storage in a car seat or trunk-you can even gate-check it at the airport like a stroller.
 Think about it, you can take your Zinger almost anywhere, so you don't have to let mobility issues rule your life.
 It folds in seconds without tools and is safe and reliable.
 It holds up to 265 pounds, and it goes up to 6 mph and operates for up to 8 hours on a single charge.
 Why spend another day letting mobility issues hamper your independence and quality of life?
 Zinger Chair® Call now and receive a utility basket absolutely FREE with your order.
-1-888-828-3837 NEW Please mention code 110644 when ordering.
+1-888-828-3837

-Just think of the places you can go: • Shopping • Air Travel • Bus Tours • Restaurants- ride right up to the table! • Around town or just around your house Zinger is not a wheelchair or medical device and is not covered by Medicare or Medicaid. © 2019 firstSTREET for Boomers and Beyond, Inc. ENCOURAGE YOUR CHILD'S Sense of Self Feelings of autonomy and having the confidence to express themselves are important ingredients for your child's social and emotional development.
-TO BOOST YOUR CHILD'S SELF-AWARENESS:

-Practice mindfulness; try simple yoga poses or breathing exercises 3 Look at photos and talk about how families, friends, and loved ones are connected Sing, dance, tell stories, and make art!
+Just think of the places you can go: • Shopping • Air Travel • Bus Tours • Restaurants- ride right up to the table! • Around town or just around your house ENCOURAGE YOUR CHILD'S sense of self Feelings of autonomy and having the confidence to express themselves are important ingredients for your child's social and emotional development.
+TO BOOST YOUR CHILD'S SELF-AWARENESS: Talk about experiences they've had and how those memories make them feel Practice mindfulness; try simple yoga poses or breathing exercises 3 Look at photos and talk about how families, friends, and loved ones are connected 4 express yourself: be a role model by expressing your own thoughts and feelings out Sing, dance, tell stories, and make art!
 Children learn from watching and imitating the important people in their lives - that's you!

 DISCOVER YOUR UNIQUE TREASURES TOGETHER!

 For a fun activity about self-discovery, visit:

 wyqualitycounts.org/wren

+Conucta Onality My

 WY Quality Counts, housed in the Department of Workforce Services, helps Wyoming parents and child care providers identify and create quality learning experience for children, thanks to the funding of the Wyoming Legislature.